-What Side of the Buoys Do I Use?
+What Side of the Buoy Do I Go On???

-One of the great mysteries of boating is "Good Lord, what side of this buoy do I go on?"
-While conducting a safety patrol last summer for USCG Forces, our crew came upon a skipper bringing a new boat down from Rhode Island, in Moriches Bay near the new buoyage system south of Seatuck Cove.
-The skipper was concerned with his 4' draft and being able to make it to Massapequa in Great South Bay from there.
+One of the "great mysteries" of boating is "Good Lord, what side of this buoy do I go on?"
+While conducting a safety patrol last summer for USCG Forces, our crew came upon a skipper, bringing a new boat down from Rhode Island, in Moriches Bay near the new buoy system south of Seatuck Cove (see SSP, "New Buoys in Moriches Bay - Head UP", 7/16/08).
+The skipper was concerned with his 4' draft and being able to make it to Massapequa in the Great South Bay from there.
 We advised him that, "Tide is near flood now so stay in the channel and be careful near Nun-18.
 It has been moved to the north due to shoaling in the original channel.
 Forget what your GPS says.
 Use your eyes."
 Naturally, he took the buoy on the wrong side and was grounded for a number of hours.
 So, let's re-address this now and forever!
 Here we go...